MadeiraData/sql-clr-ics/README.md

 `[ @body = ] 'body'`

  Is the body of the e-mail message.
-The message body is of type **nvarchar(4000)**, with a default of NULL.
+The message body is of type **nvarchar(max)**, with a default of NULL.

 `[ @body_format = ] 'body_format'`